There’s been a lot of talk about the new training program organized by well-known internet marketer Russell Brunson.

 If you’ve already got this part nailed down or if you’re already running a business, you just want to create an irresistible offer, build a funnel and start driving traffic to it then you’re going to find it so much easier.

-Related article: My in detail OFA Challenge Review
+Related article: One Funnel Away Challenge Review

 While I do not think the OFA Challenge is a scam at all, I can see two reasons why a person might think that it is:

-Scam Reason 1:
+OFA Scam Reason 1:

 The Challenge is run over a thirty day period with the intention of getting all those who sign up to be able to create an offer, build a funnel, launch it and start driving traffic within the time frame.